 All councillors and statutory

-co-opted members must declare certain pecuniary and non-pecuniary interests.
-These can be found under
+co-opted members must declare certain "pecuniary" and "non-pecuniary" interests.

 - employment, office, trade, profession or vocation carried out for profit or gain

 - sponsorship received in respect of carrying out duties as a member of the authority, or towards election expenses